Linaro/lava/doc/v2/proxy.rst

 Configure Squid
 ^^^^^^^^^^^^^^^

-You will need to customize accroding to your server, like disk layout, space.
+You will need to customize according to your server, like disk layout, space.

 Need to analyse and tune by collecting information when squid running with real cases, like cache policy, file system.